unitycontainer/microsoft-dependency-injection/README.md

 }
 ```

-### Resolving Startup

-Startup class instance is resolved from Unity if it is configured as default container.

 ### Resolving Controllers from Unity

 By default ASP resolves controllers using built in activator.
 To enable resolution of controllers from Unity you need to add following line to MVC configuration: